sardana-org/sardana/doc/source/devel/howto_controllers/howto_2dcontroller.rst

 control software layer e.g. `LImA`_) configuration like :term:`RoI` or binning.

-In any case you must provide the shape in the format of a two-element sequence with horizonatal and vertical dimensions using the :meth:`~sardana.pool.controller.Controller.GetAxisPar` method.
+In any case you must provide the shape in the format of a two-element sequence with horizontal and vertical dimensions using the :meth:`~sardana.pool.controller.Controller.GetAxisPar` method.

 Here is an example of the possible implementation of